Liberty Island and the Statue of Liberty

 In 1834, an interstate agreement between New York and New Jersey placed Bedloe’s Island within New York.
 New Jersey, however, retained rights to waters and all submerged land surrounding the island.

-While Bartholdi was designing the Statue, he also took a trip to the United States in 1871.
-During the trip, Bartholdi selected Bedloe’s Island as the site for the Statue.
+While designing the Statue, Bartholdi traveled to the United States in 1871.
+During the trip, he selected Bedloe’s Island as the site for the Statue.
 Although the island was small, it was visible to every ship entering New York Harbor, which Bartholdi viewed as the “gateway to America.”

-Once the pedestal was completed in 1886, the Statue was reassembled with surprising speed by a fearless construction crew – many of whom were new immigrants.
+Once the pedestal was completed in 1886, a fearless construction crew – many of whom were new immigrants- reassembled the Statue with surprising speed.
 The first piece of the Statue to be reconstructed was Alexandre-Gustave Eiffel’s iron framework.
-The rest of the Statue’s elements followed without the use of scaffolding – all construction materials were hoisted up by steam-driven cranes and derricks.
+The rest of the Statue’s elements followed without the use of scaffolding – steam-driven cranes and derricks hoisted up all construction materials.
 In order to sculpt the Statue’s skin, Eiffel used the repoussé technique developed by Eugene Viollet-le-Duc.
-This technique was the process of molding light-weight cooper sheets by hammering them onto the Statue’s hallowed wooden framework.
-The last section to be completed was the Statue of Liberty’s face which remained veiled until the Statue’s dedication.
-Although Fort Wood remained on Bedloe’s Island, it was not an obstacle in the design, construction, or reassembly of the Statue of Liberty.
-Instead, the star-shaped structure became a part of the Statue’s base with the pedestal sitting within its walls.
+This technique molds lightweight copper sheets by hammering them onto the Statue’s hallowed wooden framework.
+The last section to be completed was the Statue of Liberty’s face, which remained veiled until the Statue’s dedication.
+Although Fort Wood remained on Bedloe’s Island, it was not an obstacle in the Statue of Liberty’s design, construction, or reassembly.
+Instead, the star-shaped structure became a part of the Statue’s base, with the pedestal sitting within its walls.

 Statue of Liberty unveiled

-On October 28, 1886, the statue of “Liberty Enlightening the World” was officially unveiled.
-The day’s wet and foggy weather did not stop someone million New Yorkers from turning out to cheer for The Statue of Liberty.
-Parades on land and sea honored the Statue while flags and music filled the air and the official dedication took place beneath the colossus “glistening with rain.”
+On October 28, 1886, the “Liberty Enlightening the World” statue was officially unveiled.
+The day’s wet and foggy weather did not stop a million New Yorkers from turning out to cheer for The Statue of Liberty.
+Parades on land and sea honored the Statue while flags and music filled the air, and the official dedication took place beneath the colossus “glistening with rain.”
 When it was time for Bartholdi to release the tricolor French flag that veiled Liberty’s face, a roar of guns, whistles, and applause sounded.

-When the National Park Service was granted control of the island in 1937, they decided to redesign it so that the island’s landscape complemented the Statue of Liberty.
-This was the first time that the Statue and Bedloe’s Island would be pulled together into a unified design.
-Norman T. Newton, a landscape architect for the National Park Service, created a master plan that would transform Bedloe’s Island.
+When the National Park Service was granted control of the island in 1937, they decided to redesign it so that its landscape complemented the Statue of Liberty.
+This was the first time the Statue and Bedloe’s Island would be combined into a unified design.
+Norman T. Newton, a landscape architect for the National Park Service, created a master plan to transform Bedloe’s Island.
 Newton’s plan was intended to attract visitors to the island and provide a proper setting for the Statue, now a national monument.
 Newton’s plans called for army buildings to be demolished and for lawns and promenades to be created in their place.
-The intent of this plan was to heighten the appeal of the island and provide a beautiful backdrop for the Statue.
+This plan was intended to heighten the island’s appeal and provide a beautiful backdrop for the Statue.

 In the spring of 1937, several New Deal programs, including the Public Works Administration (or PWA), under the administration of Franklin D. Roosevelt, enabled the National Park Service to begin implementing Norman T. Newton’s master plan.
-In 1939 the National Park Service began refurbishing both the Statue and additional structures on the island.
+In 1939, the National Park Service began refurbishing the Statue and additional structures on the island.
 Work continued on the island until the beginning of World War II.
-When the United States entered the war in 1941, resources were diverted to the war effort from the public works projects and work on the island halted.
-In 1948, following public complaints about the shabby condition on the island, Congress appropriated $110,000 to the Statue of Liberty.
+When the United States entered the war in 1941, resources were diverted to the war effort from the public works projects, and work on the island was halted.
+In 1948, following public complaints about the shabby condition on the island, Congress appropriated $110,000 for the Statue of Liberty.
 With renewed funding, workers tore down the abandoned and dilapidated army structures, planted trees, and paved pathways.

 Statue of Liberty Pedestal

-In 1965, nearby Ellis Island, an icon of American immigration, was added to the Statue of Liberty National Monument by Presidential Proclamation.
-From 1892-1954, over 12 million immigrants passed through Ellis Island.
+In 1965, a presidential proclamation added nearby Ellis Island, an icon of American immigration, to the Statue of Liberty National Monument.
+From 1892 to 1954, over 12 million immigrants passed through Ellis Island.

 In 1982, four years before the Statue’s centennial anniversary, President Ronald Reagan appointed Lee Iacocca, the Chairman of Chrysler Corporation, to head the Statue of Liberty – Ellis Island Foundation.
-The Foundation was created to lead the private sector effort and raise the funds for the renovation and preservation of the Statue for its centennial in 1986.
+The Foundation was created to lead the private sector effort and raise funds to renovate and preserve the Statue for its centennial in 1986.
 The Foundation worked with the National Park Service to plan, oversee, and implement this restoration.

 A team of French and American architects, engineers, and conservators came together to determine what was needed to ensure the Statue’s preservation into the next century.
-In 1984, scaffolding was erected around the exterior of the Statue and construction began on the interior.
+In 1984, scaffolding was erected around the exterior of the Statue, and construction began on the interior.
 Workers repaired holes in the copper skin and removed layers of paint from the interior of the copper skin and internal iron structure.
-They replaced the rusting iron armature bars (which joined the copper skin to the Statue’s internal skeleton) with stainless steel bars.
-The flame and upper portion of the torch had been severely damaged by water and was replaced with an exact replica of Bartholdi’s original torch.
+They replaced the rusting iron armature bars with stainless steel bars (which joined the copper skin to the Statue’s internal skeleton).
+The flame and upper portion of the torch had been severely damaged by water and were replaced with a replica of Bartholdi’s original torch.
 The torch was gilded according to Bartholdi’s original plans.

-The restoration was completed in 1986 and the Statue’s centennial was celebrated on July 4th with fireworks and fanfare.
-The next day, a new Statue of Liberty exhibit opened in the base of the pedestal.
+The restoration was completed in 1986, and the Statue’s centennial was celebrated on July 4 with fireworks and fanfare.
+The next day, a new Statue of Liberty exhibit opened at the pedestal’s base.

-Today, Liberty Island, along with nearby Ellis Island, are both part of the Statue of Liberty National Monument located in New York Harbor.
+Today, Liberty Island and nearby Ellis Island are part of the Statue of Liberty National Monument in New York Harbor.
 The monument can only be visited by using the Statue of Liberty – Ellis Island Ferry system.
 Private vessels are not allowed to dock at Liberty and Ellis Islands.
 Ferries depart from Battery Park in New York City and Liberty State Park in New Jersey.

 Ellis Island, New York

-Visitors can enjoy the 14.7-acre exterior grounds of Liberty Island, brochures, and a video regarding the story of the Statue of Liberty at the Information Center.
+Visitors can enjoy the 14.7-acre exterior grounds of Liberty Island, brochures, and a video at the Information Center regarding the story of the Statue of Liberty.
 Audio tours and guided ranger tours are also available.
 Located less than a mile north of Liberty Island, Ellis Island is an included stop for those visiting the Statue of Liberty National Monument.
-Here, the main building of this once busiest port of entry has become a museum and is one of the country’s most popular historic sites.
+Here, the main building of this once busiest port of entry has become a museum and is one of the country’s most famous historic sites.

 More Information: